 Conclusion

 Whatever specific New Year’s resolutions you make, you can achieve them with a plan in place and enough perseverance.
-We hope these tips will help you make this upcoming New Year a successful one!
+We hope these tips will help you make this upcoming New Year successful!